wso2/docs-is/en/docs/using-wso2-identity-server/authentication-session-persistence.md

     not triggered when adding new data.

-Add the following configuration the
+Add the following configuration to the
 `         <IS_HOME>/repository/conf/deployment.toml        ` file,

 ``` xml